History

 In the morning

-In the morning, after 52 hours of clashes, the prisoners accepted the conditions set by the command and did not resist when the police and military forces entered the inner perimeter of the prison, taking control of the situation and suppressing the uprising with force.
-The uprising was defeated, and all the prisoners were placed in a yard for control.
-The prisoners Dashnor Kazazi, Skënder Daja, Jorgo Papa, and Dervish Bejko continued to refuse to comply, continuing their forcible confrontation with the armed guards.
-“The operation group, after making several calls, opposed them and defeated them,” was written in the report on the event.
-After the arrest of the prisoners, it was emphasized that those who organized the uprising would be severely punished under the laws of the regime.
+In the morning, after 52 hours of confrontation, the convicts accepted the conditions set by the command and did not oppose when the police and military forces entered the internal perimeter of the prison, taking control of the event and suppressing the revolt with violence.
+The revolt was suppressed; all convicts were placed in a square for inspection.
+The convicts Dashnor Kazazi, Skënder Daja, Jorgo Papa, and Dervish Bejko continued to refuse obedience, continuing forcefully the confrontation with the armed guards.
+“The operation group, after it made several calls to them, opposed them and subdued them,” was written in the report on the event.
+After the arrest of the prisoners, it was emphasized that those who organized the revolt would be punished severely by the laws of the power.

-Name list of former prisoners in the Spaç labor camp, participants in the Spaç Uprising of 21-23/05/1973.
+Nominal list of former convicts in the Spaç prison-camp, participants in the Spaç Revolt date 21–23/05/1973.

 References: